-On 13 October 2015, BNM issued revised guidelines on the Capital Adequacy Framework (Capital Components), of which will take effect beginning 1 January 2016 and 1 January 2019 for banking institutions and financial holding company respectively.
+On 13 October 2015, BNM issued revised guidelines on the Capital Adequacy Framework (Capital Components), which took effect beginning 1 January 2016 and 1 January 2019 for banking institutions and financial holding company respectively.
 BNM also issued updated guidelines on the Capital Adequacy Framework (Basel II - Risk-Weighted Assets) which are applicable to all banking institutions with immediate effect and all financial holding companies with effect from 1 January 2019.